CrowdStrike/glide-core/.changeset/curvy-walls-attack.md

 '@crowdstrike/glide-core': patch
 ---

-Accessibility strings are now fully translated for French and Japanese.
+Most text is provided by consumers via attributes.
+But many components have built-in text to help screenreaders.
+That text has been fully localized for French and Japanese.